 At the border between the United States and Canada you find Niagara Falls.
-It has the highest flow rate of all waterfalls in North America and is just as impressive as you can imagine that it is.
+It has the highest flow rate of all waterfalls in North America and it’s just as impressive as you can imagine that it is.

 See the falls from the overlooks

 One of the best things about Niagara Falls is that it’s so easily accessible.
 From your hotel you can walk down to the overlooks and just be amazed by the views.
 It’s easy and you don’t have to pay a dime for it.
 And just seeing Niagara Falls is one of the most memorable things to do when driving from San Francisco to New York.

 Experience Niagara Falls by boat